tdcosim/TDcoSim/docs/Use_Cases.md

 Figure 1: Active component of load as observed at the T-bus for the cases considered.
 (A): 10% DER penetration with DER TRIP Settings, (B): 10% DER penetration with DER RT Settings and (C) 0% DER penetration.

 Figure 1 above compares the active power component of the load observed in the T-bus for the three cases considered.
 It can be observed that case C, without DER on the DS starts off with higher initial net load.
 Case A and Case B has a lower initial net load due to the DER connected in the distribution system masking the portion of total load in the system.
 A fault is applied in bus of the T-system which causes a lower voltage sag in the D-system connected in bus 1.
 For the DER trip case, Case A, it can be observed that the net load observed in the bus increases to a value equal to the case without any DERs in the system, which is an expected response of the system.
 A similar response can be observed for the reactive power component of the net load in the system as shown in Figure 2.

+# Chapter 1
+## Introduction to the Tutorial

+This tutorial is intended to introduce the user to the TDcoSim tool.
+The user will be guided through the creation and development of multiple test cases so as to gain familiarity with the basic features and functionalities of the tool.
+The tutorial project is developed in a sequential manner in which each of the use case builds upon what has been completed in the previous test case.

+***
+Note: In order to execute the Tutorial, user needs to have PSSE version 30.0.0 or latest and OpenDSS v1.0 or latest.
+***